Samettarim/php-auto-autoloader/README.md

 Download [Composer](https://getcomposer.org/) local or global.
 Check for more [Tutorial - NetBeans with Composer and Packagist](https://www.tnado.com/blog/netbeans-with-composer-and-packagist-the-php-package-manager/) for this one.

-You found the Syntaxo package on [Packagist - Syntaxo](https://packagist.org/packages/prod3v3loper/syntaxo).
+You found the Autoloader package on [Packagist - Syntaxo](https://packagist.org/packages/prod3v3loper/php-auto-autoloader).

-Add the Syntaxo dependencie to the **composer.json** and set the autoload.
+Add the Autoloader dependencie to the **composer.json** and set the autoload.
 ```json
 {
     ...